Washington Redskins: NFL’s Gayest Team?

 In 1977 he wrote his autobiography, “The David Kopay Story: An Extraordinary Self-Revelation,” currently in its 5th printing.
 The book remains a perennial favorite with people coming to grips with their sexual identities.

 At the Gay Games VII in Chicago (July 2006), Kopay was a featured announcer in the opening ceremonies.
-Currently active as a motivational speaker, Kopay announced in September 2007 that he will be leaving $1 million as an endowment to the University of Washington Q Center, a haven for people of all sexual orientations.
-Dave Kopay lives in the Los Feliz area of West Hollywood, where he still receives hundreds of letters from fans of his book who received understanding, support and inspiration from his life story.
+Currently active as a motivational speaker, Kopay announced in September 2007 that he would be leaving $1 million as an endowment to the University of Washington Q Center, a resource and support center for gay, lesbian, bisexual and transgender students and faculty.
+In early 2008 Kopay left the Los Angeles area to relocate to Seattle, where he still receives hundreds of letters from fans of his book who received understanding, support and inspiration from his life story.

 In 1993 David Slattery, general manager of the Washington Redskins in the early 1970s, came out as homosexual, long after he had left the sport.